90 days from today is Sun, 17 March 2019

 John Apter, Chair of the Police Federation of England and Wales said: “This has come after an incredible amount of hard work and lobbying by us.
-Being assaulted – whether you are a police officer, firefighter, prison officer or paramedic – is unacceptable and the sentences should be harsher.
+Being assaulted – whether you are a police officer, firefighter, prison officer or paramedic – must never be seen as part of the job and the sentences should be harsher.

 “Whilst we didn’t get everything that we wanted in this Bill, it is a start and a significant improvement on what we had.
 We welcome it but our journey to ‘protect the protectors’ hasn’t finished – we will continue to lobby to ensure that when our members and other emergency services are assaulted, those responsible are given harsher sentences than they have in the past.

 “I would like to extend our sincere thanks to MPs Chris Bryant, Holly Lynch and others from all sides of the political divides, as well as the House of Lords who have supported this bill.
 We will now look to the courts to use their new powers to the fullest and provide the deterrent and protection that police and emergency workers deserve.”

 Home Office figures show there were more than 26,000 assaults against police officers (including British Transport Police) in England and Wales during 2017/18.
 However the Police Federation believes the true figure to be significantly higher, due to under-reporting.

 John continued, “Steps have been taken to improve the quality of the data, however there is still work to be done to ensure that all incidents are accurately recorded so a true picture can be obtained.
 This responsibly also falls to the individual chief constables to make sure that all officers have the confidence – and support – to report every incident.